alexenriquent/dataquest/README.md

 # College Majors

+All data is from American Community Survey 2010-2012 Public Use Microdata Series.

 Each row in the dataset represents a different major in college and contains information on gender diversity, employment rates, median salaries, and more.
 Here are some of the columns in the dataset:

 * <code>Rank</code> - Rank by median earnings (the dataset is ordered by this column).